 On adoption, entities are required to apply the amendments without restating prior periods, but retrospective application is permitted if elected for all three amendments and if other criteria are met.
 Early application of the amendments is permitted.

-The Group does not expect impact from the adoption of this amendment because it does not have share-based payment transactions.
+Adoption of these amendments did not have any impact to the Group because it does not have share-based payment transactions.